mattjegan/mattjegan.github.io/_posts/2017-8-29-Chasing-Pythons-Recursion-Limit.md

 title: Chasing Pythons Recursion Limit
 ---

-I recently saw this post on Facebook:
+I recently saw this post on Facebook, annotated with "Unless you use Python":

 ![The meme that started this all]({{ site.url }}/images/computersciencememerecursion.jpg)